 Erik and his team frequently defend e-commerce companies and executives in FTC enforcement actions related to allegations of false advertising.
 He understands how to effectively defend such actions often when his clients have had assets frozen pursuant to a temporary restraining order.
 Erik has helped dozens of clients enter into effective settlement agreements with the FTC that allow the client to move on and remain successful in business.

 Erik litigates and advises Internet companies with regard to federal and state statutes such as Section 230 of the Communications Decency Act, the Digital Millennium Copyright Act, the Anti-cybersquatting Consumer Protection Act, the Consumer Fraud & Abuse Act, the Lanham Act, the Computer Fraud Act, the Wiretap Act, and the Stored Communications Act.
 Additionally, Erik advises clients on international Internet regulations, particularly European privacy and intellectual property laws.

-In a number of cases, Erik has successfully defended a number of well-known social networks and highly trafficked user-generated content sites by invoking the Communications Decency Act and the Digital Millennium Copyright Act.
+In a number of cases, Erik has successfully defended user-generated content sites by invoking the Communications Decency Act and the Digital Millennium Copyright Act.
 His successful application of such defenses and immunities has resulted in numerous early dismissals or favorable settlements of lawsuits for defamation and intellectual property infringement.
-Erik frequently handles cases arising under the Lanham Act including claims related to contributory trademark and counterfeiting liability for internet service providers.
+Erik frequently handles cases arising under the Lanham Act including claims related to contributory trademark and counterfeiting liability for Internet service providers.
 Erik also represents national consumer brands in the food and apparel industries in enforcement actions for infringement and dilution claims.

 J.D., Loyola Law School, Los Angeles, California, 2002